-With so many wonderful rivers and lakes in the states, it makes perfect sense to utilize them for a more varied fitness program.
+With so many wonderful rivers and lakes in the states, utilizing them for a more varied fitness program makes perfect sense.
 Rafting, paddleboarding, kayaking, and rowing, all use different muscles and will help increase fitness levels more than you may have realized.

 Many water sports can improve your social life, fill your free time, and help to improve your health.
 There are some great spots for surfing on the coast of the US, and kayaking can take you to beautiful places you may never have considered.
 The beauty of some of these activities is that you can combine them with fishing or camping also.
 Unlike some fitness routines, watersports never need to be dull.

 One thing is for sure, if you pick the right activity, you won’t get bored like you might when you’re on the treadmill at the gym.

 So, what are you waiting for?
 Get fit with water sports!

 What should I do if my muscles feel sore after a vigorous water sports workout?

 If you experience muscle soreness after a vigorous water sports workout, the best thing to do is allow the body to rest and fully recover.
 You may find relief by taking ibuprofen or other over-the-counter pain relievers, but wait until the pain has subsided before taking them.
 Taking anabolic steroids can also lead to health complications like liver damage and hormonal imbalance.
 To properly heal and replenish muscles following a water sports workout, drink plenty of fluids (including unsweetened tea), eat protein-rich foods, stretch regularly, and take supplements like omega-3 fatty acids if needed.

 Can I swim if I have asthma or other respiratory issues?